bandirevanth/ROSE/README.md

 # ROSE

-ROSE 🌹 in Python using Turtle
+Rose flower 🌹 in Python using Turtle

-(Note that it is ROSE not ROSÉ)